-LGT117 Survey of Automated Logistics Systems (3/0/3) Prerequisite: As required by program supply chain performance.
+LGT117 Survey of Automated Logistics Systems (3/0/3)

 This course provides a survey of automated systems used in many logistics and supply chain management applications, Instruction will focus on similarities and differences of automated systems conventions.
 Upon successful completion of this course students will be familiar with how automated systems support logistics management applications.